chocobananakun/realben9.games/projects/benjipedia/gravity.js.md

 * `;` Represents a line break.
 This is required, because bookmarklets can only contain 1 line of code.
 * `d.getElementsByTagName('body')` gets every element with the `'body'` tag inside of `#document` (`d`). `[0]` indexes the first element it gets & in this case ignores any other elements it found.
 * `X.appendChild(s)` adds an element (`s`, the script) inside of, but at the end of element `X`. (in this case the `'body'` element from before.)
-* `(document, document.createElement('script'),"https://realben9.github.io/gravity/gravity.js")` creats an element with the tag `'script'`, with an `src` of `"https://realben9.github.io/gravity/gravity.js"`.
+* `(document, document.createElement('script'),"https://realben9.github.io/gravity/gravity.js")` creates an element with the tag `'script'`, with an `src` of `"https://realben9.github.io/gravity/gravity.js"`.
 I'm not entirely sure why this is necessary, but I'm guessing that based on context it understands what variables `d`, `s` & `src` are supposed to be.
 Additionally, this part doesn't indicate *where* in the `#document` the script is.

 This effectively injects script `"https://realben9.github.io/gravity/gravity.js"` into the document, which is then executed.
 However, some websites block the ability to do this, but the other method seems to work in that case.
 ### Console